PeterMarshall29/book1/jupyternotebooks/.ipynb_checkpoints/firstprogram-checkpoint.md

 	return 0;
 }
 ```

-In {ref}`Code 1<codea1>` the highlighted statement is the code that the programmer actually wants implemented - everything else is ...

 ```{tip}
 :class: margin
 To run a code block that has been edited, select the block (mouse click inside it), then simulaneously press {kbd}`Shift` + {kbd}`Enter`.
 ```
+In {ref}`Code 1<codea1>` the highlighted statement is the code that the programmer actually wanted implemented - everything else is require for all C++ programmes just to work.

 ```{code-cell} c++
 :tags: [remove-output]